bcgov/nr-polaris-collection/polaris/deploy/roles/tomcat/README.md

-# tomcat - Install tomcat
+# tomcat - Install and Configure Apache Tomcat

-Installs a specified version of Tomcat, following Ministry conventions.
-Optionally, an arbitrary number of webapps may be installed.
+This Ansible role automates the installation and configuration of Apache Tomcat on a Linux system, following Ministry conventions.
+It allows for the installation of multiple web applications and supports HTTPS configuration, logging, and JNDI resources.

 This role observes a number of conventions:
 * Tomcat will be installed to `tomcat_install_dir`, which defaults to `pd_service_install_directory`/tomcat;